 Joseph Henry Lumpkin Society

-The School of Law is pleased to honor its annual contributors of $1,000 or more with membership in the Joseph Henry Lumpkin Society and greatly appreciates the commitment of these individuals to the continuous advancement of the quality of the law school.
-In 2014- 2015, 441 generous alumni and friends were members of the Joseph Henry Lumpkin Society.
+The University of Georgia School of Law is pleased to honor its annual contributors of $1,000 or more with membership in the Joseph Henry Lumpkin Society and greatly appreciates their commitment to the continuous advancement of the law school.
+In 2014- 2015, 467 generous alumni / alumnae and friends were members of the Joseph Henry Lumpkin Society.

-Join the Lumpkin Society and help sustain excellence at your law school.
-Please make your gift of $1,000 or more to the School of Law by June 30, 2016, and encourage several of your classmates and colleagues to follow your lead.
-With our 2015-2016 Joseph Henry Lumpkin Society donors, we can safeguard our position among the nation’s finest law schools.
+Join the Joseph Henry Lumpkin Society and help sustain excellence at your law school.
+Please make your gift of $1,000 or more by June 30, 2017.